Economies-of-scale in resource sharing systems: tutorial and partial review of the QED heavy-traffic regime: Acknowledgments

 \section{Acknowledgments}

-The authors are grateful to Gordon Pang for proofreading.
+The authors are grateful to Gordon Pang and two referees for valuable feedback.
 The research of BM was supported by NWO Free Competition grant no. 613.001.213.
-The research of JvL is supported by an ERC Starting Grant and by NWO Gravitation Networks grant no. 024.002.003.
+The research of JvL is supported NWO Gravitation Networks grant no. 024.002.003.
 The research of BZ is supported by NWO VICI grant no. 639.033.413.